rran6970/myeffectdemo-staging/README.md

 pip install -r requirements.txt
 ~~~~

+If running manage.py locally, you'll need to specify which settings file to use.
+You can create your own, or use someone elses.

+More details on this are here: https://docs.djangoproject.com/en/1.7/topics/settings/

 * Creating a database failed to alter a time field.
 Fix:
 * * Update Django to the latest release 1.7.1.
 * * Remove "south" from requirements.txt and from settings.py.